semantic-machines/veda-client/TROUBLESHOOTING.md

 });
 this.state.items[0] = newValue; // Triggers!

-// ✅ Array methods trigger all effects this.state.items.push(newValue);  // Triggers all tracking
-this.state.items.splice(0, 1, v); // Triggers all tracking
+// ✅ Array methods trigger all tracking (they modify multiple properties) this.state.items.push(newValue);  // Triggers all tracking this.state.items.splice(0, 1, v); // Triggers all tracking
 ```

-**Note:** This is fine-grained reactivity - effects only re-run when properties they **actually read** change.
+**Key principle:** Track what you need to react to!
+If you need to react to any array change, your effect must read all indices (e.g., iterate over array) or use array mutation methods.

+**For more details:** See [FAQ Q1](./FAQ.md#q1-why-isnt-my-array-updating-in-the-ui) and [REACTIVITY.md](./REACTIVITY.md#fine-grained-array-reactivity)

 **Watch not triggering on array/object changes:**